-She has just released At a Bar Downtown, the first single from her second studio album The Seats in My Car (out 26 July, 2019) recorded at The Surgery, Wellington, by multi-award-winning engineer Lee Prebble (Trinity Roots, The Black Seeds, The Phoenix Foundation).
-Casey is backed by a stellar cast of New Zealand musicians including Caroline Easther (The Chills, The Verlaines, Beat Rhythm Fashion) on drums, Alan Galloway (Let’s Planet, Galloway) on electric guitars, Murray Costello (The Mockers, Sneaky Feelings) on bass, and Alan Norman (The Warritahs, Rag Poets) on accordion and Hammond organ.
+The single was followed by her second studio album The Seats in My Car (released 26 July, 2019).
+The album was recorded at The Surgery, Wellington, by multi-award-winning engineer Lee Prebble (Trinity Roots, The Black Seeds, The Phoenix Foundation).
+Casey is backed by a stellar cast of New Zealand musicians including Caroline Easther (The Chills, The Verlaines, Beat Rhythm Fashion) on drums, Alan Galloway (Let’s Planet, Galloway) on electric guitars, Murray Costello (The Mockers, The Wooden Box Band)) on bass, and Alan Norman (The Warritahs, Rag Poets) on accordion and Hammond organ.
 The album received a five-star review from music.net.nz and a favourable review from respected NZ music writer Graham Reid.

 The radio and online

 The single At a Bar Downtown was added to the official playlist of RDU (student radio, Christchurch) and songs from Whisper & Holler have also featured on The International Americana Music Show.
 Two of Casey’s songs were licensed for the Kapiti Coast District Council‘s promotional video for the Kapiti region.
 Casey has a solid international following on popular streaming platform SoundCloud.com, with over 360,000 plays.

 Achievements and influences